 A candidate who achieves a mark in this band will have offered a highly competent and professional response in all or most of the components.
 They will have demonstrated clear evidence of excellent teaching skills, backed up by deep and insightful knowledge and understanding of the relevant issues.
 They will have demonstrated solid technical accomplishment and musicality in the Performance section.
-They will have shown high levels of verbal articulacy and communication skills.
+They will have shown high levels of verbal articulacy and communication skills, and, at Associate and Licentiate levels, their written work will have been judged to be accomplished and well-expressed, referring in detail to relevant issues.